koddr/koddr/README.md

 - Fiber: https://github.com/gofiber/fiber
 - Asynq: https://github.com/hibiken/asynq

-## My work

-I'm a founder of a friendly & decentralized outsource company called [True web artisans][truewebartisans_url], which is engaged in the automation of business processes using modern technology.
-The main areas of my specialization are Go, TypeScript, modern CSS, Docker and automation.
-Also, I do commercial product UX consulting, create UI design models, help clients choose the best growth strategy and building a positive customer journey in messengers.

 ## Dev.to blog

 I write useful articles on my [Dev.to][devto_url] blog about developer tips and tricks and Open Source projects.